 Because employers can limit their exposure and litigation expenses in workers' compensation proceedings, workers' compensation preemption is likely to become a major issue in COVID-19 workplace exposure cases.
 As an initial matter, courts must determine whether COVID-19 infection is an injury "arising out of and in the course of employment."

-In this case, the plaintiff alleges that Evans contracted COVID-19 while at work, which would seem to bring the claim squarely within the act.
-That said, disease infection is the result of outside forces, and is not the type of injury normally associated with working at a retail store.
+In this case, the plaintiff alleges that Mr. Evans contracted COVID-19 while at work, which would seem to bring the claim squarely within the Illinois Workers' Compensation Act.
+That said, disease infection is the result of outside forces and is not the type of injury normally associated with working at a retail store.
 Whether COVID-19 infection is sufficiently related to employment to fall under a state's workers' compensation law may be resolved differently among the states.

-The plaintiff may be able to proceed with the lawsuit if Evans' death was within the scope of employment and was not accidental.
-Employees normally have to clear a high bar to show that workplace injuries are not accidental, and the inquiry is highly fact-specific.

-In Illinois, for example, a workplace injury is not accidental if an employer directed or authorized it to occur, and willful and wanton actions are generally deemed accidental.[3]
-Ohio similarly holds that its workers' compensation statutes preempt torts unless an employer acts with a specific intent to cause injury.[4]
+The plaintiff may be able to proceed with the lawsuit if Mr. Evans's death was within the scope of employment and was not "accidental."
+Whether COVID-19 infections are "accidental" is fact-specific and normally a high bar.
+In Illinois, for example, a workplace injury is not accidental if an employer directed or authorized it to occur, and willful and wanton actions are generally deemed accidental.
+Meerbrey v.
+Marshall Field Co.; Lannom v.
+Kosco.
+Ohio similarly holds that its workers' compensation statutes preempt torts unless an employer acts with a "specific intent" to cause injury.
+Houdek v.
+ThyssenKrupp Mat'ls NA, Inc.

-To avoid workers' compensation preemption in this case, the plaintiff pleaded that Walmart acted negligently, and also willfully and wantonly.
+To avoid workers' compensation preemption in this case, the plaintiff pleaded that Walmart acted negligently and also willfully and wantonly.
 But whether that will be enough is yet to be seen.